theKashey/react-scroll-locky/README.md

 All due to [React-Locky](https://github.com/theKashey/react-locky) it uses underneath

+__this could be dangerous__ for focus state management.
+Consider use more complex library - [react-focus-on](https://github.com/theKashey/react-focus-on) - to handle any edge cases.

 # API

 Just wrap _anything_ with `ScrollLocky`, which accepts only one prop - "enabled"